espeon/muse/nozomi/README.md

 # nozomi

-Frontend for maki music server
+Frontend for maki music server. built with next.js and bun.